Suzette Jordan: Social impact

 The case was widely debated in the media, with some political and social commentators casting aspersions on Jordan's character, and quickly became a political issue.
 When Jordan originally reported the crime, the chief minister of West Bengal, Mamata Banerjee, called her a liar and accused her of trying to embarrass the government, a position that provoked national outrage.

 Later activism

 Jordan became a women's rights activist and briefly worked as a counsellor for a helpline for victims of sexual and domestic violence.
 She spoke up against the humiliation and discrimination against victims, for instance when she was denied entry into a Kolkata restaurant.
 She made use of the media, appearing in a talk show, Satyamev Jayate hosted by actor Aamir Khan, as well as through Facebook to highlight societal issues.

 Family life and death

-Jordan had two daughters.
-On 13 March 2015, she died at the age of 40, of meningoencephalitis.
+Jordan was a single mother with two daughters.
+Her grandmother was a school principal.
+She had been battling a severe form of meningitis, and died at the age of 40, on 13 March 2015, of meningoencephalitis.